MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 1. Cross-Play: A game that is releasing on more than one platform, but shares a single Xbox title ID and service configuration.
 The end result is that both versions of the game share the same Xbox Live configuration - achievements, leaderboards, game saves, multiplayer, and more.

-2. Partner Center: The [portal](https://partner.microsoft.com/dashboard) where you can reserve app identities for use in UWP development today and setup Xbox Live configuration for UWP.
+2. Partner Center: The [portal](https://partner.microsoft.com/dashboard) where you can reserve app identities for use in UWP development and set up Xbox Live configuration for UWP.

-3. XDP: The Xbox Developer Portal, which exists today to ingest, configure, and publish Xbox One XDK and SRA games, and will see added use to ingest, configure, and publish XDK+UWP Cross-Play games.
+3. XDP: The Xbox Developer Portal, which exists to ingest, configure, and publish Xbox One XDK and SRA games, and will see added use to ingest, configure, and publish XDK+UWP Cross-Play games.

-### Identity Terms
+### Identity Terminology

-1. Title ID: This is the Xbox Title ID, used to identify each game to Xbox Live.
+*Title ID*: This is the Xbox Title ID, used to identify each game to Xbox Live.
 A Title ID maps to a single product, which may span multiple platforms.

-2. Service Configuration ID (SCID): Each Xbox title (identified by a Title ID) has a corresponding Service Configuration ID (aka SCID).
+*Service Configuration ID (SCID)*: Each Xbox title (identified by a Title ID) has a corresponding Service Configuration ID (aka SCID).
 This ID allows Xbox Live to uniquely identify the rules / configuration to use when interacting with your title.

-3. Package Family Name (PFN): This is an identity assigned to each product created in Partner Center.
+*Package Family Name (PFN)*: This is an identity assigned to each product created in Partner Center.
 Once you bind your UWP to the identity of this Partner Center product, it will take on this PFN.
 PFNs are unique product identifiers, which may span multiple platforms.
 PFNs are 1:1 with Xbox Title IDs.

-4. MSA App ID: Also known as MSA Client ID, this is another app identity assigned by MSA at product creation time in Partner Center.
+*MSA App ID*: Also known as MSA Client ID, this is another app identity assigned by MSA at product creation time in Partner Center.
 This identity helps Microsoft services identify your app.
 MSA App IDs are 1:1 with PFNs (and accordingly with Xbox Title IDs).

 ## Scenario Overview